 The first question is how the server groups the PDU Sets.
 This has the implication on the tradeoff between the accuracy of the indication of the time to the next data burst (TTNB) and the size of the data burst.
 For example, at the blue circle, if the burst size is carried in an audio packet, the server needs to predict the size of the left video frame.
 Such prediction will come with an error, even if the left video frame size is known for certain at the time of the first video packet is generated and transmitted.

 The second question is how the network should handle the indicated burst infomration.
 For example, if the second PDU Set is dropped by a DropTail router, the RAN does not know how long it needs to wait for the arrival of the end of the data burst.
 For example, at the red circle, if the audio packets are dropped by a router, the RAN may have to wait way beyond the time gap and this negatively affects the DRX operation.

-The RAN may configure the UE in different sleep states, which have very different relative power and total transition time (see TR 38.340 [21] and Solution #6 in clause 6.6).
+If two PDU Sets (or groups of PDUs) are separated by a small time gap (which may be predictable in some instances, e.g., periodic video and periodic autido but with different periodicity), grouping them into a single data burst gives the RAN early information about the size of the upcoming traffic which could make resource allocation more efficient.
+This may not lead to error in the burst size because the size of the audio frame often is fixed at least in some implementations and the size of the video frame may be known at the time of transmtting the first video packet.

 Therefore, it is important to have an agreement between the traffic soruce and the network on the time gaps within a data burst.